Vape Pen Explosion Leaves Teen With Hole In His Jaw, Broken Teeth

 But groups and individuals, including Ray Story, the founder of the Tobacco Vapor Electronic Cigarette Association, believe that regulation could be a threat to manufacturers.

-“The industry can always do more,” Story said, although he shifted the blame to customers for some of the accidents, suggesting that “a lot of that happens because of the failure of the consumer to actually charge those batteries properly.”
+“The industry can always do more,” Story said, although he shifted the blame to customers for some of the accidents by suggesting that “a lot of that happens because of the failure of the consumer to actually charge those batteries properly.”

 As The Inquisitr previously reported, vape pens made their way into the news again recently when a woman died from a purported marijuana overdose.
-The victim reportedly used a vaping pen with marijuana that had a THC level of 8.4 nanograms per milliliter of blood — 15 times higher than the discretion threshold.
-But the woman’s boyfriend claims that she went to the hospital with a chest infections weeks earlier, and some doctors said that THC should not affect users’ breathing, which has shed doubts on the claims.
+The victim reportedly used a vaping pen with marijuana, and she was found to have a THC level of 8.4 nanograms per milliliter of blood — 15 times higher than the discretion threshold.
+However, the woman’s boyfriend claims that she went to the hospital with a chest infection weeks earlier, and some doctors said that THC should not affect users’ breathing, which has shed doubts on the claims.

+“NO!”
+Ryan Marino, a doctor, posted on Twitter in response to the article.
 “This isn’t how process of elimination or determining cause of death work.
 Millions of Americans use cannabis DAILY and there are no cases of people dying from it on record.”